mckaywrigley/chatbot-ui/README.md

 # HackerGPT

 HackerGPT is your indispensable digital companion in the world of hacking.
-Crafted with the unique needs of bug bounty hunters in mind, this AI-powered assistant stands at the forefront of hacking knowledge and assistance.
+Crafted with the unique needs of ethical hackers in mind, this AI-powered assistant stands at the forefront of hacking knowledge and assistance.
 Equipped with an extensive database of hacking techniques, tools, and strategies, HackerGPT is more than just an information resource—it's an active participant in your hacking journey.
 Whether you're a beginner looking to learn the ropes or a seasoned professional seeking deeper insights, HackerGPT is your ally in navigating the ever-changing landscape of hacking challenges.

 ## How does HackerGPT work?

-When you ask a question, it's sent to our server.
-We verify user authenticity and manage your question quota based on whether you're a free or plus user.
-We then search our database for information that closely matches your question.
-For questions not in English, we translate them to find relevant information from our database.
-If a strong match is found, it's incorporated into the AI's response process.
-Your question is then securely passed to OpenAI or OpenRouter for processing, with no personal information sent.
-Responses vary based on the module:
+When you submit a question, it is transmitted to our server.
+We first check the authenticity of the user and determine their question quota based on whether they are a free or pro user.
+Next, we search our database for information that closely matches the inquiry.
+For questions that are not in English, we translate them to obtain relevant information from our database.
+If we find a strong match, we integrate it into the AI's response process.
+We then securely send your question to OpenRouter for processing without sending any personal information.
+Responses vary depending on the module: Responses vary depending on the module:

-- **HackerGPT**: A tuned version of Mixtral 8x7B with semantic search on our data.
+- **HackerGPT**: A fine-tuned version of Mixtral 8x7B with semantic search on our data.
-- **GPT-4 Turbo**: The latest and greatest from OpenAI, paired with our unique prompt.
+- **HackerGPT Pro:**: A Mistral Large, paired with our unique prompt.

-## Issues

-We restrict "Issues" to actual issues related to the codebase.

-We're getting escessive amounts of issues that amount to things like feature requests, cloud provider issues, etc.

-If you are having issues with things like setup, please refer to the "Help" section in the "Discussions" tab above.

-Issues unrelated to the codebase will likely be closed immediately.

-## Discussions

-We highly encourage you to participate in the "Discussions" tab above!

-Discussions are a great place to ask questions, share ideas, and get help.

-Odds are if you have a question, someone else has the same question.
+## What Makes HackerGPT Special?

+HackerGPT is not just an AI that answers your hacking questions, it can also assist you in hacking using widely used open-source hacking tools.
+If you want to see all available tools, you can open the Plugin Store.
+Additionally, if you need a quick guide on using a specific tool such as Subfinder, select the tool and type `/subfinder -h`.

+Below are some of the notable tools available with HackerGPT:

+- **[Subfinder](https://github.com/projectdiscovery/subfinder)** is a subdomain discovery tool designed to enumerate and uncover valid subdomains of websites efficiently through passive online sources.
+- **[Katana](https://github.com/projectdiscovery/katana)** is a next-generation crawling and spidering framework designed for robust, efficient web enumeration.
+- **[Naabu](https://github.com/projectdiscovery/naabu)** is a high-speed port scanning tool, focused on delivering efficient and reliable network exploration.

+Oh, and yes, you can effortlessly use these tools without typing complex commands — simply select the tool you want and describe in your own words what you need to do.

+Along with these, there are more tools available with HackerGPT

 ## Updating